willows white ophthalmology logo

 How is Senile Endothelial Degeneration Diagnosed?

-This condition is diagnosed with a full ophthalmic examination by our Ophthalmology Specialist team, including slit lamp biomicroscopy, indirect ophthalmoscopy, ocular tonometry, and fluorescein staining of the cornea.
+This condition is diagnosed with a full ophthalmic examination by our Ophthalmology Specialist team, including slit lamp biomicroscopy, indirect ophthalmoscopy, ocular tonometry, and a diagnostic contrast agent for staining of the cornea.

 Conservative medical treatment: